How to make your AGJ last forever

 With a little TLC, your beautiful new jewelry should last you a lifetime.
 Ensure that it does by following our simple jewelry care tips.

-- As with all fine things in life, you should take care to protect your jewelry and always store it in a jewelry box.
-Moisture and salts encourage the appearance of tarnish, so keep it bone dry with a desiccant packet.
+- As with all fine things in life, you should take care to protect your jewelry.
+Moisture and salts encourage the appearance of tarnish, so keep jewels bone dry with a desiccant packet.
 Do not store jewelry in the bathroom.

-- Keeping pieces stored in individual ziplock bags will help prevent oxidation and scratches.
+- Keeping pieces stored in individual ziplock bags will help prevent tangling, oxidation, and scratches.

-- Remember to fasten your necklaces and bracelets when storing, to prevent them from getting tangled or knotted.
+- Remember to fasten your chains when storing them to prevent knots.

-- Regular cleaning will help jewelry retain its shine.
-You can gently clean your jewelry with warm soapy water and a soft brush to keep it sparkling.
-A few drops of ammonia can help stubborn dirt.
-Try using a little dental pick (the little bristled Christmas tree-shaped picks work great) to get inside nooks.
-After cleaning, dry thoroughly with a soft cloth.
+- You can gently clean your jewelry with warm soapy water and a soft brush to help retain its shine.
+Try using an old toothbrush to get inside nooks.

-- We believe jewelry should be worn daily (we sleep in our jewelry and shower in it) but there are a few activities where we recommend removing your jewels – remove jewelry when coming in contact with harsh cleaning chemicals; remove rings when coming in contact with rocks or gardening; remove necklaces when holding grabby babies; remove delicate bracelets when wearing a nubby sweater (as they may get caught).
+- We believe jewelry should be worn daily (we sleep in our jewelry and shower in it) but there are a few activities where we recommend removing your jewels – when coming in contact with rocks or gardening; when holding grabby babies; when wearing a nubby sweater.

 Care Tips For Gold